matteocarnelos/kademlia-go/docs/kadlab-report.md

 We now focus on each sprint, giving more detailed information.

 ### Sprint 0
-Our first priority when we were assigned this project was clear: a proper kademlia comprehension was mandatory.
-With that in mind, our first approach to the project was purely theoretical: reading kademlia paper, looking for more information on the internet and searching for some interesting videos on the internet were our first steps.
+Our first priority when we were assigned this project was clear: a proper Kademlia comprehension was mandatory.
+With that in mind, our first approach to the project was purely theoretical: reading Kademlia paper, looking for more information on the internet and searching for some interesting videos on the internet were our first steps.
 After that, we had to make the work distribution, which will be presented later on this document.
 Afterwards, we started working to spin up a network of at least 50 containerized nodes.
 As presented on the paper, "the nodes do not have to carry any